Restaurants and Cafes

 They pride themselves on the fact that they use top ingredients to produce all of their dishes, also making their bread in house along with homemade butter.

-The newest restaurant in town, following on from their success with Tramazzini in town, Adam and G are branching out into what will be the place to sit and drink a cocktail whilst enjoying a locally caught dish as the sun goes down.
+Now in its 2nd year and improving every month, following on from their success with Tramazzini in town, Adam and GM are branching out into what will be the place to sit and drink a cocktail whilst enjoying a locally caught dish as the sun goes down.
 A little pricier than some but on a sunny evening I don’t think you’ll be disappointed.
 After a quick revamp exciting things happening here so watch this space and go and enjoy the experience.

 Our favourite for a beach lunch anytime, not only is Andy a friend of ours , he also runs a superb day time café-diner on the beach with a lovely variety of hot and cold snacks and lunches.
 Try the soups, the crab salads and sandwiches and anything you fancy, it’s all good.
 No need to book but we can guarantee it will be busy though never too long to wait; try it, you won’t be disappointed.
 Open normally 7 days a week, 10 to 4 from March through to November, weather permitting.